-CEQ requires that alternatives that were considered in the planning process and subsequently rejected be briefly described and the reasons for their elimination discussed [40 CFR 1502.14(a)].
+Alternatives that were considered in the planning process and subsequently rejected can be briefly described and the reasons for their elimination discussed.
 Alternatives suggested by cooperating and participating agencies or the public during scoping that were eliminated without detailed study should be adequately documented, including the reasons why they were eliminated.
 The EIS should include sufficient detail to ensure that NEPA requirements regarding alternatives have been met, with the alternatives selection report containing the detailed technical data and analysis.

-FHWA, in its guidance for the implementation of Section 6002 of SAFETEA-LU (codified at 23 USC 139), explains that the development of a range of alternatives should be a collaborative process in which the lead agency or agencies must provide opportunities for the involvement of the public and participating agencies.
+FHWA, in its guidance for the implementation of 23 U.S.C.
+139U.S.C. explains that the development of a range of alternatives should be a collaborative process in which the lead agency or agencies must provide opportunities for the involvement of the public and participating agencies.
 The lead agency or agencies must consider the input provided by these groups.
 After considering their input, ADOT, under NEPA Assignment, is responsible for determining the range of alternatives to be considered in the NEPA document.
 The form and timing of the public and participating agency involvement is flexible, but the opportunity must be provided prior to ADOT's final decision regarding the reasonable range of alternatives.
-The provisions of 23 USC 139 are mandatory for an EIS and optional for an EA, depending on its size, complexity, environmental impact potential, potential for controversy, and related factors (the ADOT EP administrator would make this decision).
-See Section 8, Process for Developing an

-EIS, for more information on the requirements of 23 USC 139 in involving participating agencies and the public in the development and screening of alternatives in the EIS.
+The provisions of 23 U.S.C.
+139 are mandatory for an EIS and optional for an EA, depending on its size, complexity, environmental impact potential, potential for controversy, and related factors (the ADOT EP administrator would make this decision).
+See Section 8, Process for Developing an EIS, for more information on the requirements of 23 U.S.C.U.S.C.
+139 in involving participating agencies and the public in the development and screening of alternatives in the EIS.